charmed-univie/visclust/README.md

       - 'subsampling'...
 Number of data points clustered without subsampling.
 Default: 10000

-      - 'projectors'...
-Projectors to be used for clustering.
+      - 'projections'...
+Projections to be used for clustering.
 Choices are:
          - 'random'...
 Random orthogonal projections (default).
          - 'pca'...
 Projector obtained by Principal Component Analysis.
+         - 'tsne'...
+Dimension reduction using the t-Distributed Stochastic Neighbor Embedding method.
          - M-by-2 cell...
 M projectors stored in a M-by-2 cell.
 The first cell dimension stores the matrices of projections to R^2 (shape Dx2), if available the projections to R^3 are stored in the second dimension (shape Dx3).

       - 'method'...
 Clustering method.
 Choices are: